MPBDS2022/Data-Science/capstone/README.md

 ## **Project files include:**

 - <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/MPB_capstone_presentation.pdf">Slide presentation</a> for this capstone project.
 This was presented live before a panel of program evaluators.
 Provided here as a PDF.
+  - Related jupyter notebook
+    - <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/MPB_capstone_code.ipynb">Final code submitted for this project</a>

+- <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/NEW_MPB_PRESENTATION_CAPSTONE.pdf">UPDATED Slide presentation on Transfer Learning Model Optimization</a>.
+Since the completion of this course, I have gone back and examined issues I had with the transfer learning aspects of this project.
+Please see these slides for a treatment on what I have learned.
+Provided here as a PDF.
+  - Related jupyter notebooks:
+    - <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/VGG16_modded_CAPSTONE.ipynb">VGG16 optimization</a>
+    - <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/RESNET_modded_CAPSTONE.ipynb">ResNet101 optimization</a>
+    - <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/EFFICIENTNET_modded_CAPSTONE.ipynb">EfficientNet B2 optimization</a>

 - The <a href="https://github.com/MPBDS2022/Data-Science/blob/main/capstone/MPB-capstone-REPORT.pdf">Capstone Final Report</a>.
 This concise 9 page report includes:
   - Executive Summary